 Real Estate Glossary

-There are 59 names in this directory beginning with the letter C.
+There are currently 59 names in this directory beginning with the letter C.

 A provision in the mortgage that gives the mortgagee (the lender) the right to call the mortgage due and payable at the end of a specified period for whatever reason.